ipfs/specs/src/http-gateways/path-gateway.md

 Used for HTTP caching.

 An opaque identifier for a specific version of the returned payload.
-The unique value must be wrapped by double quotes as noted in [RFC7232#Etag](https://httpwg.org/specs/rfc7232.html#header.etag).
+The unique value must be wrapped by double quotes as noted in Section 8.8.3 of :cite[rfc9110].

 In many cases it is not enough to base `Etag` value on requested CID.